MentalverseICP/MentalVerse/mentalverse/README.md

 # MentalVerse - Web3 Mental Health Platform

-MentalVerse is the world's first Web3-powered mental health platform built on the Internet Computer Protocol (ICP) using Motoko for smart contracts and React/TypeScript for the frontend.
+MentalVerse is the world's first Web3-powered mental health platform built on the Internet Computer Protocol (ICP) using both Motoko and Rust for smart contracts and React/TypeScript for the frontend.
 The platform combines blockchain technology, AI assistance, and community-driven care to provide secure, decentralized mental health services including peer support, professional therapy, token-based incentives, and comprehensive medical record management.

 ## 🪙 MVT Token Integration